Gift Ideas for Bilingual Children and Little Language Learners

 Alphabet Posters are a fantastic gift for a child’s bedroom or playroom.
 With colourful illustrations, children can practice their letter recognition, and learn objects that associate with the letters.
 Gus on the Go has an etsy shop selling posters in various languages.
 And Love Your Lingo have a unique alphabet poster to suit numerous languages, where each letter sounds always the same!

-They may sound “boring” but there are all types of fun and exciting flashcards to use these days and can be used in so many different ways.
+Flashcards may sound “boring” but there are so many fun and exciting games and activities to use flashcards these days and they can be great fun.
 Games like “snap” and “memory” are fun for young children and toddlers.
 Matching games are great too.
 They don’t have to just be used to read alone!
 Lil’Ollo have a great range of Bilingual Flashcards that come in a range of different languages.

 Why not give the gift of music!
 There are some great ways to use music to learn a language.
 Children tend to pick up vocabulary easier when it is put to a song.
 Listening to songs in foreign languages can have a significant impact in children’s language development.
 CD’s and Song books are a lovely gift for a child learning a language.
 Depending on your budget, even a musical instrument is a great gift idea that will last.

 Do you have any other gift ideas to add for bilingual kids or little language learners?
 Let us know.